 Division 9 — Mechanical bodily restraint

-121. Definition
+121. Term used in this Division

 In this Division —

 “mechanical bodily restraint”, in relation to a person, means restraint preventing the free movement of the person’s body or a limb by mechanical means, other than by the use of a medical or surgical appliance for the proper treatment of physical disease or injury.